maxhbr/LDBcollector/README.md

 # {metæffekt}-universe
-Project providing insights on the metaeffekt license database.
+Project providing insights on the {metæffekt} license database.

 The following links provide letter-specific overviews on the license information: